SOLAS-TTRPG/SOLAS/README.md

 If you do not have enough stamina and/or focus to take an action, you cannot do it.

-### Resistances/Weaknesses
+### Resistances/vulnerabilities
-Some enemies or characters may be resistant or weak to certain types of damage (see **Damage Types** in the [Introduction](#introduction).
-If something is weak to a type of attack, count your successes with advantage.
+Some enemies or characters may be resistant or vulnerable to certain types of damage (see **Damage Types** in the [Introduction](#introduction).
+If something is vulnerable to a type of attack, count your successes with advantage.
 If something is resistant to the type of attack, count the successes with disadvantage.

 ### Fading
 Once your character reaches 0 heart, you begin fading.
 This means your character is losing their grip on mortality, and will soon die.
 Once you reach 0 heart, continuing to fight is dangerous.
 At the start of each of your turns, you lose a heart.
 Additionally, you can choose to lose an extra heart to take your normal turn, being any number of actions up to your current stamina/focus.
 Once you reach -5 heart, your character falls and dies.